Rizky Ramadhana

-Rizky Dwi Ramadhana (born March 7, 1992 in Palembang, South Sumatra) is an Indonesian professional footballer who plays as a forward for Liga 3 club PS Palembang.
+Rizky Dwi Ramadhana (born March 7, 1992, in Palembang, South Sumatra) is an Indonesian professional footballer who plays as a forward.

 Club career

 Sriwijaya FC

 Ramadhana made his debut for Sriwijaya on July 5, 2012, in a 2–1 win over Pelita Bandung Raya, replacing Muhammad Ridwan in the second minute of stoppage time.

 Ramadhana scored his first league goal for the Elang Andalas on September 5, 2014, in the last regular match day of the 2014 Indonesia Super League season in a 3–2 loss to Persib Bandung.

 Muba Babel United

 He was signed for Muba Babel United to play in Liga 2 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.